Skip to content

 • Current stage and progress of doctoral program.

-Employees participating in an approved Program will receive their substantive salary, excluding any allowances.
-Normal superannuation contributions will be maintained.
+Employees participating in an approved Doctoral Support Program will receive their substantive salary, excluding any allowances associated with special duties that are discontinued for the duration of the Program.

 Any additional funding required over and above Program contributions are to be met by the relevant work area budget.